 Fowler is a tiny town located in the state of Illinois.
 With a population of 154 people and just one neighborhood, Fowler is the 794th largest community in Illinois.

-When you are in Fowler, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Fowler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Fowler is a town of farmers, fishers, or foresters, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Fowler who work in farm management occupations (55.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+Fowler is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Fowler is a town of transportation and shipping workers, farmers, fishers, or foresters, and sales and office workers.
+There are especially a lot of people living in Fowler who work in farm management occupations (48.15%), office and administrative support (0.00%), and sales jobs (0.00%).

-Fowler’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Fowler’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fowler has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fowler a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.